pymc-devs/pymc/docs/INSTALL.rst

     python setup.py install

-This will build the C and Fortran extension and copy the libraries and python modules in the C:/Python26/Lib/site-packages/pymc directory.
+This will build the C and Fortran extension and copy the libraries and python modules in the `site-packages` directory of your Python distribution.

 .. _`MinGW`: http://www.mingw.org/